-People who require more aggressive vision correction during LASIK are also likely at risk.
+People who require more aggressive vision correction during LASIK are also likely

 Can people with dry eye syndrome get LASIK?

 People who undergo LASIK often have symptoms of dry eye before having the procedure.
-Between 38 and 75 percent of people who seek LASIK surgery have these symptoms, mostly due to contact lenses irritating the eyes.
+Between

-Conventional treatments for dry eyes work for most patients who experience these symptoms after undergoing the LASIK procedure.
+Conventional treatments for dry eyes work for

 The lubricant eye drops known as artificial tears are usually the first treatment a doctor will recommend.
 However, some patients may not respond sufficiently to artificial tears.